Skip to main content

 Climate And Weather

-The park's climate is unique in the Atlantic: the Las Cañadas plain (2,100 meters) is often above the cloud inversion layer that covers coastal Tenerife, creating a high-altitude desert environment with intense solar radiation, very cold nights (below 0°C throughout the year), and relatively low annual precipitation (500 mm at the summit).
+The park's climate is unique in the Atlantic: the Las Cañadas plain (2,100 meters) is often above the cloud inversion layer that covers coastal Tenerife, creating a high-altitude desert environment with intense solar radiation, very cold nights (below 0°C throughout the year), and relatively low annual precipitation (around 500 mm at the summit).
 Winter snow can blanket the crater floor from November to April.
 The summit area experiences near-arctic conditions in winter.
 Below the inversion layer, the coast is warm and humid—the dramatic inversion creates one of the world's most compressed climate gradients.
 The atmospheric clarity at the summit is exceptional, making Teide one of the world's premier astronomical observing sites.

 Human History